haskellfoundation/tech-proposals/proposals/052-cryptography-leg-1.md

 # Appendix B - Lack of ByteString `Bits` instance

-Essentially, `Bits`` (and the fixed-width `FiniteBits``) is a class that combines two concepts:
+Essentially, `Bits` (and the fixed-width `FiniteBits`) is a class that combines two concepts:

-    `Boolean / Heyting`` algebra, for which there is no concept of any 'internal bits' or structure and you are just operating on some object as a whole
+    `Boolean / Heyting` algebra, for which there is no concept of any 'internal bits' or structure and you are just operating on some object as a whole
     Things that are contructed from / encoded into a set of 'internal bits' using some encoding, for which individual bits are indexable / addressible, and thus individually boolean-operable.
 There is also a link here to indexing / representable, but that is getting way out of scope.

 Notably, the documentation itself further states that "The `Bits` class defines bitwise operations over integral types.".
 Technically this means that only things that are integer numbers should be `Bits` and `FiniteBits`, but Godel numbering rears its ugly head, and that just adds the question of whether `Bits`'s boolean operations are intended to apply to an object itself or its encoding, and as a result `Bits` and `FiniteBits` are restricted to objects for which the boolean operations are isomorphic to boolean operations over its encoding.

 Given this understanding, `ByteString` does not have a canonical `Bits` instance because it has no canonical integer representation - a given bytestring could represent many such integers, whether it be big endian or little endian, it could have a sign bit, or be two's complement.
 Its bits might not be contiguous or even ordered.
-It could easily satisfy a `Boolean` instance, but the issue of indexing individual bits and integral type requirement interferes with a full instance of `Bits`.
+It could easily satisfy a hypothetical `Boolean` instance, but the issue of indexing individual bits and integral type requirement interferes with a full instance of `Bits`.

+Solving this issue is out of scope of this proposal, and the tangible impact is low as it is easily solved with a simple newtype wrapper.

 # Appendix C - NaCl / libsodium is not a cryptographic sink